Dragsters and Drag Bikes

 of the truly pioneering Dragons Hot Rod Club, formed in Manchester in the early sixties.

 Another Allard Dragon four-cylinder job.
 See the curvy sports car beside it?
-That's an early Marcos
+That's an early Marcos, called the Xylon,

 Ken Bunce's "Barons